TheOfficialFloW/GePatch/README.md

 ## Changelog v0.19

-- Fixed a small bug that were introduced earlier.
+- Fixed a small bug that was introduced earlier.
 - Fixed a few bugs that caused certain games to crash.

 ## Changelog v0.18.1